-Officially ServiceNow MID Servers only support our OpenJDK JRE from Madrid onwards.
+Initially ServiceNow MID Servers only supported our OpenJDK JRE from Madrid onwards.
 Madrid is the version when we first started shipping this JRE as part of the Installer, and was what all MID Server-related release testing was done with.

 |MID Server Installer||Java Runtime|

 Oracle 1.8.0_152 JRE (8u152) is Supported and Distributed with the MID Server installer.
 Previously releases included 8u60, 8u40, 6u45 & 6u14 and were the 'supported version' at the time, and would have been upgraded along with the MID Server.

 No JRE is included in the full Installer ZIP file for London Patch 7 and below.

 However, if the MID Server was installed <=Kingston, then an upgraded London MID Server will continue to use the Oracle JRE originally installed by ServiceNow.

 London Patch 8 and later includes the OpenJDK 1.8.0_181 JRE, as used in Madrid.

 Users of London Patches 0-7 can replace the Oracle JRE with our OpenJDK using these steps:

 Customers who are using their own Oracle JRE, external to the agent folder, can switch back to using OpenJDK using these steps :